joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 ## Why am I not able to log in to the console from my Chrome browser on Mac OS Catalina?
 {: #ibp-v2-troubleshooting-console-catalina}

-The console has been working successfully, but after I upgraded my Mac OS to Catalina, I can no longer log into the console.
+The console has been working successfully, but after I upgraded my Mac OS to Catalina, I can no longer log in to the console.
 {: tsSymptoms}

 There are three ways to resolve this problem: